AviatrixSystems/Docs/HowTos/Cluster_Peering_Ref_Design.rst

 over the Internet through an IGW.
 In the second case, the encrypted cluster peering is over native AWS peering.

-The deployment diagrams are described below for both cases.
+The deployment diagrams are described below for both cases in AWS.

 |image1|